progund/bash-examples/generate-names/README.md

      output in SQL

   --db
-     creates a database (SQLite) with students.
+     creates a database (SQLite) with persons.

   --json
      output in JSON format